DiegoRubiok1/open-canoe-fantasy-desktop/README.md

 # open-canoe-fantasy-client
-Open Canoe Fantasy client for desktop
+Open Canoe Fantasy client for web and mobile